3DJakob/react-animated-popup/readme.md

 ## Usage

 Import Popup and use the component like the snippet.
-Note that you will need to update your visibilty state on the `onClose` event.
+Note that you will need to update your visibility state on the `onClose` event.

 The Popup element can be placed anywhere in your DOM!
-Just make sure it is not inside a `positon: absolute/relative` element.
+Just make sure it is not inside a `position: absolute/relative` element.

 The children can be anything you want!
 Create a popup for your purpose.